ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 It also adds additional properties to doclets of classes, interfaces and mixins to show related doclets.
 These properties are:

-* `augmentsNested` - Array of longnames of all parent classes
+* `augmentsNested` - array of longnames of all parent classes,
-* `implementsNested` - Array of longnames of implemented interfaces
+* `implementsNested` - array of longnames of implemented interfaces,
-* `mixesNested` - Array of longnames of mixed mixins
+* `mixesNested` - array of longnames of mixed mixins,
-* `descendants` - Array of longnames of entities which implement, mix or extend the doclet
+* `descendants` - array of longnames of entities which implement, mix or extend the doclet.